Bookmark and Share

 icon of manicon of climber

-It is hardy to zone 3 and is not frost tender.
-It is in flower from Jun to August, and the seeds ripen from Oct to November.
-The flowers are hermaphrodite (have both male and female organs) and are pollinated by Insects.
+See above for USDA hardiness.
+It is hardy to UK zone 3 and is not frost tender.
+It is in flower from June to August, and the seeds ripen from October to November.
+The species is hermaphrodite (has both male and female organs) and is pollinated by Insects.

 Woodland Garden Sunny Edge; Dappled Shade; Shady Edge; Ground Cover; East Wall.
 By.
 West Wall.
 By.